linode/apl-core/README.md

 <p align="center"><img src="https://otomi.io/assets/images/console-apps-eed3320fa1754480a623287e0bbe2365.png" width="100%" align="center" alt="Otomi Console"></p>

-## Advanced options
+## ⚙️ Advanced configuration

-Otomi can be installed with the following advanced options:
+Otomi can be installed with the following advanced configuration options:

 - Use an external DNS zone with LetsEncrypt certificates
 - Configure Azure Active Directory as an IdP